Seven Days of Sin

 Seven Days of Sin (7 dní hříchů) is a 2012 Czech action historical drama film directed by Jiří Chlumský.

 Synopsis

 Based on a true story set in the Sudetenland, an area of Czechoslovakia occupied by Nazi Germany, in the spring of 1945, the film begins with the wedding of forester Jan Olšan and his beloved Agnes.
 Their union is problematic due to the fact that Jan is Czech, and Agnes is German.
 Agnes's father and brother Jürgen both oppose the marriage, as they feel that by marrying a Czech, Agnes will dilute their pure German blood.
 As the war comes to an end and the area is liberated, Agnes is persecuted by the Czechs and goes missing.
 Jan and Jürgen go in search of her, and the former is eventually accused of collaborating with the Nazis.

+Differences from real events

+Except for Uvarov, all names in the story have been changed.
+The mixed marriage of Jan and Agnes is actually documented, and Marie's character has been modified: she was not Jan's lover but the wife of a man with whom Jan had a property dispute.
+The dialogue between Uvarov and Brachtl is based on a real written record.
+When writing the script, the author of the script, Josef Urban, mainly relied on the statements of Karel Cvrk, who worked in 1945 in Šumperk at the District National Committee.